moazmo/sho8la/README.md

 - 💳 Real payment integration
 - 📊 Admin dashboard

-## 🐛 Known Issues & Fixes Applied

-All critical bugs have been fixed including:
+## 🛡️ Quality Assurance

+Sho8la is built with reliability in mind:
-- ✅ Authentication error handling
+- ✅ Thoroughly tested authentication system
-- ✅ Wallet balance calculations
+- ✅ Accurate wallet & financial calculations
-- ✅ Dashboard data loading
+- ✅ Smooth, responsive dashboards
-- ✅ Role-based access control
+- ✅ Secure role-based access control
-- ✅ Form validation
+- ✅ Comprehensive form validation

+Every feature has been tested and verified for your peace of mind.

 For detailed development history, see `DEVELOPMENT_LOG.md` (local reference)